 The report, called “Finding a Path to Safety in Food Allergy,” is the outcome of a project initiated in 2013 by the Food Allergy Research & Education (FARE) organization.
 It involved the work of 15 committee members and had 11 sponsors, including the Food and Drug Administration, the Food and Nutrition Service of the U.S. Department of Agriculture and the National Institute of Allergy and Infectious Diseases.
 Other sponsors were from industry and allergy groups, including FARE and the Asthma and Allergy Foundation of America.
 An advisory panel of nine parents of kids with food allergies and one person living with food allergies also informed the committee.

-In a public webinar to discuss the report, committee member Dr. Hugh Sampson from the Icahn School of Medicine at Mount Sinai in New York, explained that, in reviewing the research data, the committee found there weren’t strong prevalence statistics in the United States.
+In a public webinar, committee member Dr. Hugh Sampson from the Icahn School of Medicine at Mount Sinai in New York, explained that, in reviewing the research data, the committee found there weren’t strong prevalence statistics in the United States.
 He said such data are necessary “because this helps us to prioritize food allergy as a public health problem, it also helps direct appropriate resources, and also helps us assess the risks in different populations.”

-The committee called for the Centers for Disease Control and Prevention (CDC) to obtain prevalence estimates in a “systematic and statistically sound manner,” and suggested the current National Health and Nutrition Examinations Survey database could be employed.
+The committee called for the Centers for Disease Control and Prevention (CDC) to obtain prevalence estimates in a “systematic and statistically sound manner.”
+Specifically, it suggests the current National Health and Nutrition Examinations Survey database could be employed.
 Stallings said the numbers should be gathered in such a way that they show prevalence in children and adults, and by specific allergenic foods.

 While acknowledging a lack of data, the report in no way discounts the challenges faced by a large population of people living with food allergies.
 Sampson noted that current prevalence data “ranges from 12 to 15 million Americans, which certainly indicates this is a very major health problem in the country.”